caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

     * gold (the analytics layer, where we build the final tables ready to be consumed by analysts)

 ### Source
-The source data is composed of CSV files, each one containing the name of a table to be created in the bronze schema.
-Moreover, data will be ingested into these tables using the `to_sql` method, so make sure that CSV file names are matching the desired names for the tables to be created in the __sql_scripts/create_bronze_tables.sql__ file.
-This ensures consistency and readability.
+The source data is composed of CSV files, each one containing the name of a table to be created in each layer/schema.

 Although the `data/` folder was ignored in the `.gitignore` file, the source data (CSV files) can be found in `data/raw`.

 ### Creating Schemas-Tables-Views
-  * Step 1: Running __run_sql_scripts.sh__
+  * Running __/workspace/your_jup_notebooks/elt_pipeline_bronze_silver.ipynb__
-    * You should run the __run_sql_scripts.sh__ file within the docker container's terminal.
-It will request the password for each time it tries to run a DDL (CREATE SCHEMA, CREATE TABLE, CREATE VIEW) from within the shell file.
+    * You should run the __elt_pipeline_bronze_silver__ jupyter notebook.
+This will create all tables into the Bronze layer (with a function that runs a `.sql` script), ingest the data, then create all tables into the Silver layer in the same way, ingested the data from bronze into silver, then do the same for the gold layer.

 ### Data Integrity